tanaynistala/geo-guide/_country-guides/LUX.md

 # License Plates

 As a member of the EU, Luxembourg's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `L`.
-Plates are yellow with black text: <LicensePlate style="eu" code="L" format="AB 1234" backgroundColor="yellow" />.
+Plates are yellow with black text: <LicensePlate style="eu" code="L" format="AB 1234" bg="yellow" />.
 The yellow is typically brighter and has a fluorescent look compared to Dutch license plates.

 ---